 The AmeriCorps Cape Cod Program is one of two residential AmeriCorps programs in Massachusetts and one of a select few across the nation.
 AmeriCorps Cape Cod was created as a residential program for many different reasons including substantial community support, member service experience, ability to respond to community needs and economic feasibility for potential members.

-Demonstrating powerful community support, Barnstable County has partnered with the Cape Cod National Seashore to provide housing for Corps members.
+Demonstrating powerful community support, Barnstable County has partnered with the Cape Cod National Seashore and the Town of Barnstable to provide housing for Corps members.
 The County also relied on community partners to help provide additional member housing during our one-year special initiatives.

 The residential aspect of AmeriCorps Cape Cod offers Corps members an extremely unique and incredibly valuable experience.
 By living and serving together, Corps members who hold a common interest are able to share knowledge, skills, humor, successes, failures, insights, strengths, challenges and experiences that create opportunities for individual and group growth.
 Furthermore, Corps members residing together are better able to mobilize and respond to disasters and other community needs in an extremely efficient and timely manner.